Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions

-is (Hermitian and) nonnegative definite.
+is (Hermitian and) positive semi-definite.
 Note that this is independent of the ordering of the sequence $\mI$.
 When applied to complex $L$-functions, this definition refers to their Dirichlet expansions in $\Re\, s > \sigma$, for large enough $\sigma$. \end{definition}

-Recall that a matrix is nonnegative definite iff it may be written as a positive linear combination of rank-1 matrices of the form $\vec{w} \vec{w}^*$, e.g., via its eigendecomposition (here $\vec{w}^*$ denotes the conjugate transpose of a complex vector $\vec{w}$).
-It follows that $(L_{i,j}(s))_{i,j \in \mI}$ is a nonnegative definite family of $L$-functions iff $L_{i,j}(s)$ is a positive linear combination of terms
+Recall that a matrix is positive semi-definite if and only if it may be written as a sum of rank-1 matrices of the form $\vec{w} \vec{w}^*$, e.g., via its eigendecomposition (here $\vec{w}^*$ denotes the conjugate transpose of a complex vector $\vec{w}$).
+It follows that $(L_{i,j}(s))_{i,j \in \mI}$ is a positive semi-definite family of $L$-functions if and only if it can be expressed as a sum of the shape